astro313/RXJ1131/CARMA/README.md

 Note:
-- check flux scale
+- check flux scale (consistent 3C279 @ 1.5mm with online database)
-- phase calibrator is faint and poor weather
+- phase calibrator is faint and poor weather (for set 2)
 - phase calibrator is far from source (for set3)